-On May 3, 2019 the merger by absorption of Sonnedix España Finance 2, S.A. and its subsidiaries took place (Note 1).
+On May 3, 2019, the merger by absorption of Sonnedix España Finance 2, S.A. and its subsidiaries took place (Note 1).
 In addition, on March 14, 2018 the reverse merger between Sonnedix España Finance 2, S.A. and Global Benengeli, S.L.U. (absorbed company) was carried out.
-As a result of said transactions, the Company generated negative merger reserves in the amount of 17,034 thousand euros at December 31, 2023 and 2022.
+As a result of said transactions, the Company generated negative merger reserves in the amount of 17,034 thousand euros.